devos10/Compilers_Team8/Parser&STD/Readme.md

 - Validating function signatures and parameters
 - Ensuring functions are declared before being called
 - Type checking function arguments and return values
+- Special handling of variadic functions like `printf()` and `scanf()`

 ---

 ## Objectives
-- Correctly parse variable declarations, assignments, and expressions with support for multiple data types (`int`, `float`, `string`, `bool`, `char`, `double`, `void`).
+- Correctly parse variable declarations, assignments, and expressions with support for multiple data types (`int`, `float`, `string`, `bool`).
-- Parse and validate function declarations and function calls (e.g., `printf()`, `scanf()`, custom functions).
+- Parse and validate function declarations and function calls (including builtin functions like `printf()`, `scanf()`).
 - Build an Abstract Syntax Tree (AST) representing the program structure.
 - Perform semantic checks:
   - Type compatibility in assignments and expressions.
   - Variable declaration before use.
-  - Function declaration before invocation.
+  - Function declaration before invocation (two-pass approach).
   - Detection of redeclarations and type errors.
-  - Parameter validation in function calls.
+  - Parameter count and type validation in function calls.
+  - Return type validation.
-- Provide clear and informative error messages for both syntax and semantic errors with line and column information.
+- Provide clear and informative error messages for both syntax and semantic errors.

 ---

 ## Technologies
 - **Language:** Python 3.8+
 - **Libraries used and their use in the code:**
-  - `re` → Regular expressions for token recognition in the lexer.
   - `dataclasses` → Definition of AST node classes and tokens.
-  - `collections.defaultdict` → Grouping tokens by type for reporting.
-  - `sys` → Reading command-line arguments and input files.
-  - `os` → File existence and path handling.
   - `typing` → Type annotations for clarity and safety.
+  - `re` → Regular expressions for token recognition in the lexer (in `adapter_lexer.py`).

 ---

 ## Theoretical Framework & Design used
 - **Lexeme:** sequence of characters that corresponds to the pattern of a token (e.g. `123`, `if`, `"hola"`, `printf`).
 - **Token:** Minimal unit recognized by the lexer (e.g., `int`, `+`, `x`, function names).
 - **Lexer:** Groups characters into tokens and passes them to the parser.
-Now includes function detection.
 - **Parser:** Analyzes the sequence of tokens and builds the AST, enforcing the grammar rules.
 - **AST (Abstract Syntax Tree):** Hierarchical representation of the program structure.
 - **Semantic Analysis:** Checks for type compatibility, variable declarations, function usage, and other context-sensitive rules.

 **Design in the current code:**
-The lexer is modular and can be replaced or adapted via `adapter_lexer.py`.
+- The lexer is modular and can be replaced or adapted via `adapter_lexer.py`.
-- The parser is implemented as a recursive-descent, **predictive LL(1)** parser (lookahead = 1); the grammar has been adapted so productions can be chosen with a single token of lookahead (left recursion removed and factoring applied where necessary).
+- The parser is implemented as a recursive-descent, **predictive LL(1)** parser (lookahead = 1).
+- The grammar has been adapted so productions can be chosen with a single token of lookahead (left recursion removed and factoring applied where necessary).
-- Predictive decisions rely on FIRST/FOLLOW reasoning (implemented implicitly in parsing routines via lookahead checks).
-Consider adding explicit FIRST/FOLLOW documentation for maintainability.
-- The AST is constructed using Python `@dataclass` definitions for clarity, easy extension, and straightforward serialization/transformation.
+- The AST is constructed using Python `@dataclass` definitions for clarity and easy extension.
-- **Function analysis:** The lexer performs post-processing to identify function declarations (pattern: `type identifier (`) and function calls (pattern: `identifier (` not preceded by type keyword).
-- Semantic actions run during parsing when immediate information is available (e.g., simple type checks and basic declaration/use checks).
-- A final validation pass traverses the AST and symbol tables to perform global semantic checks (full type checking, symbol resolution, return/break validation, scope integrity, and warnings).
-- Error reporting uses token objects that carry position `(line, column)` for precise error location.
-- The current symbol table supports function tracking (declarations and calls) and can be extended to a scope stack for nested blocks.
+- **Two-pass parsing:**
+  1. **First pass:** Collects all function declarations before parsing function bodies.
+  2. **Second pass:** Full parsing with function call validation and semantic checks.
+- **Symbol table management:**
+  - Global `functions` table: stores function signatures `(return_type, params, is_variadic)`.
+  - Local `symbols` table: cleared for each function scope, stores local variables and parameters.
+- **Special function handling:**
+  - `printf()` and `scanf()` are treated as builtin variadic functions with custom validation rules.
+  - `printf()` requires at least 1 argument; additional arguments must be declared variables.
+  - `scanf()` requires at least 1 argument; all arguments must be declared variables.
+- **Type checking:**
+  - Performed during parsing via the `typeof()` method.
+  - Supports implicit `int` to `float` conversion.
+  - Validates binary operations, unary operations, and comparisons.
+- **Error handling:**
+  - `SyntaxError_` for parsing errors (unexpected tokens, missing delimiters, etc.).
+  - `SemanticError` for semantic errors (undeclared variables/functions, type mismatches, etc.).
-- The architecture is modular (lexer ↔ parser ↔ AST ↔ semantic passes ↔ optimizer/generator) so each stage can be replaced or extended independently.
+- The architecture is modular (lexer ↔ parser ↔ AST ↔ semantic checks) so each stage can be extended independently.
-- `adapter_lexer.py` allows feeding different token sources (files, REPL, generated input) without changing parser/semantic code.
-- The design favors extensibility: adding new language constructs requires adding grammar rules and corresponding `@dataclass` AST nodes with minimal cross-cutting changes.

 ---